-According to other members, no pro forma information is necessary here either largely for the same reason as Case 1: the information is usually provided elsewhere in the prospectus; The true P&L effect of the transaction is already reflected in the N-1 accounts and fully reflected in the interim financial statements (here the N half-yearly financial statements) and applicable GAAPs generally request information on the impact of the transaction (i.e. paragraph 70 of IFRS 3).
+No pro forma financial information is necessary here since the realised P&L impact of the transaction is already reflected in the financial information provided under Annex I. The P&L effect of the transaction is already reflected in the interim financial statements (here the N half-yearly financial information).
+Applicable GAAPs may also request information on the impact of the transaction (e.g. IFRS 3).